Healthcare

 Any person who is a legal resident of Portugal has the right to access healthcare services and receive benefits from the national health system in Portugal.

-This means that individuals living abroad can also take advantage of the healthcare services in Portugal if they have legal residency.
-These groups of people consist of individuals who are unemployed under specific circumstances, individuals who have retired, or individuals who are dependent family members.
+This means that foreign individuals living in Portugal can also take advantage of the healthcare services in the country if they have legal residency.

 As an EU citizen, can I use my European Health Insurance Card in Portugal?